vanilla/docs/content/developer/framework/apiv2/api-endpoints.md

 1. It cleans your input data beyond what JSON can do.
 For example, dates are converted into **DateTimeImmutable** objects.
 2. It helps define your API's specification.
 Proper APIs should be backwards-compatible whenever new features are added.
 The schema helps ensure you support your old consumers.
 3. It helps secure your endpoint using a whitelist of what's allowed.
 This means you don't have to worry about extra database fields sneaking in and overwriting sensitive data (such as admin flags).
 Ask any security expert and they'll tell you that whitelist security is preferred to blacklist security.
 4. It documents your endpoint.
-The schema is used to generate automatic documentation, but beyond that its also useful to other developers that are modifying your endpoint.
+The schema is used to generate automatic documentation, but beyond that it's also useful to other developers that are modifying your endpoint.

 Schemas returned from the **schema()** method are instances of the **Vanilla\Schema** class which is a thin subclass of the **Garden\Schema** class that adds some meta information useful for endpoint documentation and events for extension.